mrWh1te/Botmation/README.md

 [Botmation](https://botmation.dev) is simple functional framework for [Puppeteer](https://github.com/puppeteer/puppeteer) to build online Bots in a composable, testable, and declarative way.
 It provides a simple pattern focused on a single type of function called `BotAction`.

 `BotAction`'s handle almost everything from simple tasks in crawling and scraping the web to logging in & automating your social media.
 They are composable.
 They make assembling Bots easy, declarative, and simple.

-You can compose new `BotAction`'s from ones provided or build your own from scratch, then mix them up.

 The possibilities are endless!